emmacadavra/code-breaker/README.md

 The 'correct_position' and 'correct_color' variables are then returned to be used in the run_game() function.

 Care was taken to make sure that characters in the correct position are searched for and removed before the program looks for characters in the correct position, and that correct colours in the wrong place are also removed.
-This is to prevent a number of issues that could arise from double counting - mainly that it could either be extremely miseleading to the player and make the game unwinnable, or give clues to the player as to whether there are duplicates in the code.
+This is to prevent a number of issues that could arise from double counting - mainly that it could either be extremely misleading to the player and make the game unwinnable, or give clues to the player as to whether there are duplicates in the code.

-#### **Player Guess Ouput**
+#### **Player Guess Output**

 The display_player_guess() function takes the player's guess as an argument, and converts each character into their matching block colour, to give the player a visual reminder of what they have guessed so far.
 Below this, they are told how many characters are in the correct position, how many colours they have correct which are in the wrong position, and how many attempts they have remaining.